Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 - Business data becomes valuable, Cambridge Analytica
 - Facilitates applications talking to one another.
 > insert API diagram that shows web interconnectedness.

+> Data is one of the most valuable assets a business has.
+Companies are using data to provide more personalized, tailored experiences to their customers, analyzing customer and operational behavior to make better decisions, and providing web and mobile apps to their customers, employees, and partners.

+## API = the new currency

+”In the world of cloud computing, API’s are the new currency”

+– S.Somasegar, VP of Microsoft’s developer division.

+> APIs make it easier to integrate and connect people, places, systems, data, and algorithms, create new user experiences, share data and information, authenticate people and things, enable transactions and algorithms, leverage third-party algorithms, and create new product/services and business models.

+Kristin R. Moyer, vice president and distinguished analyst at Gartner, said “The API economy is an enabler for turning a business or organization into a platform.
+Platforms multiply value creation because they enable business ecosystems inside and outside of the enterprise to consummate matches among users and facilitate the creation and/or exchange of goods, services and social currency so that all participants are able to capture value.”

 ------------------------------------------
 ## II.
 Examples & Use Cases of popular APIs